theogiraudet/Bookshelf/docs/modules/link.md

   **Return**: Fails if the execution entity has no linked parent entity.
 ```

-*Execute a command as the parent of an armor stand:*
+*Example: Execute a command as the parent of an armor stand:*

 ```mcfunction
 # Once